-bigpigeon.us webpage Big Pigeon > Big Pigeon Vicinity Towns > Lost Locales, updated 13 Mar 2020.
+bigpigeon.us webpage History > Big Pigeon Area > Nearby Towns > Lost Locales, updated by RAC 18 Oct 2023.

-Below is some information about locales in the Big Pigeon area, such as rural post offices, that have faded from our collective memory.
+Locales in the Big Pigeon area, such as rural post offices, that have faded from our collective memory:

 - Downsville was located along Mosquito Creek between Weston and Underwood in southwestern Norfolk Township.
 Only the cemetery survives. (post office 1873-1890)